danielrcollins1/OED-Expanded/monsters.md

 equivalent to Leather armor on top of naturally tough skin (+3 AC).

 **Horses and Mounts**: Non-Warhorses are unusable in combat, near to fire or smells, etc. (auto-fail morale).
 Mounts can carry up to 1/2 their listed Max Load with no movement penalty (see equipment).
 Above this amount, they move at 1/2 speed.
-Max load is about 40% of the creature's weight (less for creature not used to carry/haul loads)
+Max load is about 40% of the creature's weight (less for creature not used to carry/haul loads).

 **Mental Attacks**: Undead, golems, slimes, plants, and other non-intelligent creatures are generally immune to such effects, unless specifically targeting that type.